 Although it is an added expense for employers, it doesn't have to be a costly one.
-As we mentioned, offerings for group benefits for small businesses have drastically changed in recent years.
+Working with finance professionals focusing on creating one-of-a-kind, cost-effective plans can benefit both employers and employees.
+Providing benefits as a small to medium-sized business owner is not an easy task and can almost be daunting to wrap one's head around.
+Luckily, offerings for group benefits for small businesses have drastically changed in recent years.
 Much more tailoring is available to small business owners now, letting them choose just what they need and letting their employees do the same.
-Working with finance professionals focusing on creating one-of-a-kind, cost-effective plans can benefit both employers and employees.

 Offering group benefits is also an incredible employee recruitment strategy.
 This works because it helps small businesses be able to compete with similar, larger businesses to attract hard-working, quality workers too.